FadyGrAb/git-hooks/readme.md

 ```sh
 git-hooks --help
 ```
-or
+or to show commands related help, use
 ```sh
 git-hooks COMMAND --help
 ```
-to show commands related help.

 6. List the currently supported hooks
 ```sh